-\newsection{ On-shell degrees of freedom of conformal field } For $d=4$ and arbitrary values $s$, $s\geq 1$, on-shell D.o.F of the spin-$(s+\half)$ conformal fermionic field have been discussed in Ref.\cite{Fradkin:1985am}.
-Decomposition of on-shell D.o.F into irreps of the $so(d-2)$ algebra (which is $so(2)$ when $d=4$) was discussed only for the case of spin-$\frac{3}{2}$ conformal field in 4-dimensional space in Ref.\cite{Lee:1982cp}.
+\newsection{ On-shell degrees of freedom of conformal field } For $d=4$ and $s\geq 1$, on-shell D.o.F of the spin-$(s+\half)$ conformal fermionic field were found in Ref.\cite{Fradkin:1985am}.
+Decomposition of on-shell D.o.F into irreps of the $so(2)$ algebra was considered only for the case of spin-$\frac{3}{2}$ conformal field in Ref.\cite{Lee:1982cp}.
 For arbitrary values $s$, $s\geq 1$, and arbitrary dimension of space, $d > 4$, on-shell D.o.F of the spin-$(s+\half)$ conformal fermionic field have not been discussed so far in the literature.
-Therefore, in this section, we present our result for on-shell D.o.F of the totally symmetric arbitrary spin-$(s+\half)$ conformal fermionic field in $d$-dimensional space, $d\geq 4$.
-Also we present our results for the decomposition of on-shell D.o.F into irreps of the $so(d-2)$ algebra for the case of arbitrary values of $s$ and $d$.
+In this section, first, we present our result for on-shell D.o.F of the totally symmetric arbitrary spin-$(s+\half)$ conformal fermionic field in $R^{d-1,1}$ space.
+Second, we present our results for the decomposition of the on-shell D.o.F into irreps of the $so(d-2)$ algebra for the case of arbitrary values of $s$ and $d$.